 Copyright licensing follows Creative Commons 2.0 licensing.
 Authors maintain copyright of the manuscript and supporting materials, but material may be reproduced, paraphrased, redistributed/shared, or adapted without restriction, provided appropriate attribution is made and substantive changes from the source material are clearly indicated (see https://creativecommons.org/licenses/by/2.0/).
 In some situations, an employer or contractee claim on copyright may supplant that of the author(s).
 Authors must indicate such relationships when signing the Author Agreement.

 Scientific advancement depends upon the free exchange and broad dissemination of information while respecting the intellectual property rights of authors.
 Any action that might impede the willingness of authors to participate in the publication and dissemination of information is anathema to the principles of science.
 Plagiarism is considered theft of intellectual property, unfairly denying the benefits of authorship to the originator of the plagiarized material and potentially creating hesitance to share information in the future.
 Reviewers and editors may also view plagiarism as an overall indicator of poor scientific rigor.
-JSMCAH prohibits plagiarism in all published materials.
+JSMCAH prohibits plagiarism in all published materials and uses Crossref Similarity Check (powered by iThenticate) to screen all submissions for plagiarism before publication.
 Examples of plagiarism include:

 - Quoting or otherwise borrowing substantial passages (more than a few words) from other authors without attribution, regardless of whether the source material is published;